 Why do people believe conspiracy theories?

-Conspiracy theories satisfy several psychological needs: the need for understanding and cognitive closure (complex events have complex causes); the need for security and control (seeing patterns reduces anxiety about random threats); the need for uniqueness (believing secret knowledge makes you special).
-They also offer simple explanations for threatening events and build social identity within believing communities.
+Conspiracy theories satisfy three psychological needs: the need for cognitive closure (certain explanations over ambiguous reality), the need for security (intentional threats feel more controllable than random ones), and the need for uniqueness (secret knowledge confers special status).
+They also build social identity within believing communities.

 Are conspiracy theorists mentally ill?

-No. Believing conspiracy theories is not a sign of mental illness.
-Research by Jan-Willem van Prooijen and others shows that conspiracy beliefs are normally distributed in the population and correlated with ordinary psychological traits like anxiety, distrust, and pattern-seeking — not clinical disorders.
-Conspiracy thinking is a universal human tendency, varying in degree and specific content.
+No. Research by van Prooijen and others shows conspiracy beliefs are normally distributed and correlate with ordinary psychological traits like anxiety and pattern-seeking — not clinical disorders.
+Conspiracy thinking is a universal human tendency that varies in degree.

 What makes someone more likely to believe conspiracy theories?

-Factors associated with higher conspiracy belief: lower education (weakly), lower trust in institutions, higher anxiety and powerlessness, higher need for cognitive closure, exposure to conspiratorial media, social networks that reinforce conspiracy beliefs, and traumatic experiences that increased distrust.
-Crucially, intelligent people are not immune — they are often better at rationalizing beliefs they already hold.
+Lower institutional trust, higher anxiety and powerlessness, higher need for cognitive closure, exposure to conspiratorial media, and social networks that reinforce conspiracy beliefs.
+Crucially, higher intelligence does not protect against conspiracy belief — it often enables better rationalization of beliefs already held.

 Why doesn't debunking conspiracy theories work?